-62.1.3 Bilingual BCom/Baccalauréat bilingue en Administration des affaires

-The four-year Bilingual Bachelor of Commerce degree is a collaborative effort between Faculté Saint-Jean and the Faculty of Business.
-This is a program unique in Canada for offering students the opportunity to obtain a fully bilingual Business degree in Canada's two official languages.
+62.1.3 Bilingual BCom/Baccalauréat bilingue en Administration des affaires unique in Canada for offering students the opportunity to obtain a fully bilingual Business degree in Canada's two official languages.
 Students will complete half of their course work at Faculté Saint-Jean and half of their coursework in the Faculty of Business.
 The objectives of the program are: